 Q1: What products typically use tamper-resistant packaging?

 Products requiring a balance between security and ease of access often use tamper-resistant packaging.
-Examples include electronics, certain food items, and cosmetics.
+Examples include consumer electronics, certain food items, and cosmetics.

 Q2: Are tamper-proof seals necessary for all products?